 2.6.1 Functions delegated by the Board of Governors

-a. receive and review regular and special reports on risk management, including the Enterprise Risk Management program and its implementation;
+a. receive and review regular and special reports on risk management, namely the Enterprise Risk Management program and its implementation;

-e. review the potential risk of fraud and any other activity likely to be detrimental to the institution’s financial health that is brought to its attention by the senior administration or another person;
+d. review the potential risk of fraud and any other activity likely to be detrimental to the institution’s financial health that is brought to its attention by the senior administration or another person.

 2.6.2 Functions subject to the authority of the Board of Governors